Pennmark/Surveyor-Elite/README.txt

 --------------------------------------------------------------------------------------------

-E.  INSERT SCRIPT LINK INTO PAGE HEADER
+F.  INSERT SCRIPT LINK INTO PAGE HEADER

 1. In Addition to the Jquery script link, you will need to place a link for surveyor-elite_v1.0.0.js AND surveyor-elite-cms_v1.0.0.js in the <HEAD>.  make sure the path here between the domain and the Surveyor-Elite folder matches the object information you put in INSTALLATION: SECTION A.